TheLartians/TypeScript2Python/README.md

 ## Limitations

-We currently do not support the following features:
+The main focus of this project is transpiling type definitions for serializable data (e.g. JSON objects), and the following is not planned to be supported:

-- Generics, as they cannot be fully supported by Python
+- Generics, as TypeScript's type system is much more powerful than Python's
-- Function signatures, as we restrict ourselves top serializable data
+- Function signatures, as we restrict ourselves to serializable data
-- Values, as this is an extremely difficult problem and we currently only attempt to transpile types
+- Anything that isn't a type definition